-Add all the powders (except lacuma) to saucepan & add 1/4 cup of hot water to mix into a smooth paste.
-Next add the banana and gradually add water.
+Add all the powders (except lacuma) to saucepan & add 1/4 cup of almond milk to mix into a smooth paste.
+Next add the banana and gradually add water or more almond milk for extra creaminess.
 Stir regularly as you cook on a low to medium heat until you have a porridge like consistency.
-Lacuma powder can be added on top while hot or folded in gently..this helps retain some of the flavor & nutrients which would be lost in cooking.
+Lacuma powder can be added on top while hot or folded in gently..this helps retain some of the sweet flavor which would be lost in cooking.

 Note: Make sure you get 100% slippery elm, as some products are sold as slippery elm but are mixed with wheat powder.